Ridley Scott’s sci-fi horror Prometheus is about aliens, androids, creation and … Christmas? Four theories explain what the heck the film is about.

 2. It’s about faith and creation

 Like Alien, Prometheus is about creation in the hands of male scientists and aliens.
-Prometheus puts women back into the equation, but with Shaw reduced to ‘carrying case’ for the new species.
+Prometheus puts women back into the picture, but with Shaw reduced to a ‘carrying case’ for the new species.

 Shaw believes the Engineers made humans, yet she wears a Christian cross in tribute to her [earthly] father.
 When she rescues David, the first thing she does is put her cross back on.